sansajn/cube_rain/readme.md

 # cube rain

 One of my OpenGL ES 3 based mini project, the goal here is to make rain of cubes with a camera system and diffuse lighting.
+Sample shows how to set up a scene with camera and moving objects in it all rendered with diffuse based lighting shader program.
+How to handle user input (mouse and keyboard) to change camera rotation, pan and zoom.
+How to calculate per triangle model normal vectors to support lighting.

 ![cube rain screenshot](doc/cube_rain.png)